rsms/inter/CONTRIBUTING.md

 There are three ways to generate font files (OTF, TTF, WOFF2, etc) from the sources files:

-- Using Inter UI's own build system: `dockermake` and locally (see ["Using the toolchain"](#using-the-toolchain))
+- Using Inter's own build system: `dockermake` and locally (see ["Using the toolchain"](#using-the-toolchain))
 - Using the "export" feature in font editors like [Glyphs](https://glyphsapp.com/) or [RoboFont](http://robofont.com/)

-Exporting from font editors is a great alternative if you just want to test things out, but using Inter UI's own build system is the way to go for "production quality" font files.
-The rest of this section covers how to use Inter UI's own build system, aka _the toolchain_.
+Exporting from font editors is a great alternative if you just want to test things out, but using Inter's own build system is the way to go for "production quality" font files.
+The rest of this section covers how to use Inter's own build system, aka _the toolchain_.

 ### Using the toolchain

-The Inter UI toolchain is a collection of programs setup to build everything in a high-quality and reliable way.
+The Inter toolchain is a collection of programs setup to build everything in a high-quality and reliable way.
 It can be fully automated and requires no paid software.